mmistakes/so-simple-theme/_posts/2021-04-26-wordpress-configuration-cheat-sheet.md

 ```

-Our cheat sheet lists the 10 most important configurations.
+The cheat sheet lists the 10 most important configurations.
 Many of these settings are set correctly by default when installing WordPress while others can be changed to harden your security.
 Note that not all of the suggested settings for a secure configuration might be suitable for your application, depending on its environment and development stage.
 With the help of static analysis tools, these and other settings can also be checked automatically.